thetechnicalchallenge/collection-type-manager/README.md

 import CollectionTypeManager from "collection-type-manager";
 ```
 ## Usage
-In this documentation, we will use the example of a `QuizType` form with a `questions` field as a collection.
+In this documentation, we will use the example of a `QuizType` form with a `questions` field as a `CollectionType`
+but feel free to adapt it to your logic.
+Later, `QuestionType` will contain an `options` field as a `CollectionType`,
+this will allow you to understand how to manage child collections like for a MCQ.

+## Basic configuration

-### In your Symfony FormType
+### In QuizType
 First, set `allow_add` and `allow_delete` to true.
 ```php
 $builder